Onaho-Pascal/Bioinformatics-Projects/README.md

 # Bioinformatics-Projects
-This houses all my Bioinformatics practice projects using tools and biological databases:
+This repository houses all my Bioinformatics practice projects using tools and biological databases.
+Projects you will find in this repository:
 * Pairwise Sequence Alignment
 * Multiple Sequence Alignment
 * Phylogenetic Tree Reconstruction